History And school Of Life Drive Djokovic Through Controversies - UrduPoint

 "Then at the same time, of course, I have professional goals and ambitions," he added.
 "Those are Grand Slams and being number one in the world.

-"So I do want to make more history in this sport, no doubt."
-But while Federer and Nadal are widely admired, Djokovic continues to divide as well as unite, despite being one of the greatest players to grace tennis.
+"So I do want to make more history in this sport, no doubt." - Brooding, divisive - But while Nadal and now-retired Roger Federer are widely admired, Djokovic continues to divide as well as unite.

-His staggering achievements on court have often been overshadowed by blunders and missteps off it.
+His staggering achievements on the court have often been overshadowed by blunders and missteps off it.

 The latest was his father posing with a Russian flag featuring Vladimir Putin's face at this year's Australian Open.